When you reflect on your time in pharmacy, what have been the highs and lows for the profession?

 To those in community pharmacy I would say that the key thing that makes the job worth doing is improving the lives of your patients and customers.
 Pharmacy does at times get a negative press, but patients love pharmacy.
-The community pharmacy is in many places the only retail outlet left and is vital to local communities as a source not just of medicines but also advice and support.
+In many places the community pharmacy is the only retail outlet left and is vital to local communities as a source not just of medicines, but also advice and support.
 Every day, pharmacists make a difference to people’s lives and this is a great position to be in.

 Is there a pharmacy-related job you wish you’d done?

 No – I have been very fortunate in my career.
 I have had great jobs, worked alongside great people, been to magnificent places and had the opportunity to experience and learn from so many different aspects of life.

 Community pharmacy in England is facing tough times.
 How can things be turned around?

 The start of this process is to get the two sides across a table.
 The new CEO at PSNC provides an opportunity to ‘wipe a slate’ and to re-enter into dialogue.